Associate Degree Nursing

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of registered nursing.
-These technical standards are published in the application packet for admission to health programs and the Student Handbook and/or are available from program faculty.
+These technical standards are published in the application packet for admission to health programs and the Student Handbook.

 To be eligible for admission to the Traditional ADN option applicants must: